Linuxfabrik/lfops/roles/libmaxminddb/README.md

 # Ansible Role linuxfabrik.lfops.libmaxminddb

-This role downloads, compiles and installs [libmaxminddb](https://github.com/maxmind/libmaxminddb/).
+This role downloads, compiles and installs [libmaxminddb](https://github.com/maxmind/libmaxminddb/), the C library that reads MaxMind's binary GeoIP database files (`.mmdb`).
+It is the runtime dependency for any application that wants to look up an IP address against the GeoLite2 / GeoIP2 databases (web servers via `mod_maxminddb`, custom code via the C API, Python bindings via `python-maxminddb`, ...).

 For Maxmind, depending on your needs, you normally run three playbooks in this particular order: